 - Third party budget: An organisation independent of both the person and the NHS commissioner (for example an independent user trust or a voluntary organisation) is responsible for and holds the money on the person’s behalf.
 They then work in partnership with the person and their family to ensure the care they arrange and pay for with the budget meets the agreed outcomes in the care plan.

-- Direct payment for healthcare: The personal health budget holder or their representative has the money in a bank account and takes responsibility for purchasing the agreed care and support.
+- Direct payment: The personal health budget holder or their representative has the money in a bank account and takes responsibility for purchasing the agreed care and support.
 Budget holders must show what the money has been spent on.
-Further guidance is included in the Direct Payments in Healthcare Guidance.
+Further guidance is included in the Direct Payments for Healthcare guidance.

 In most cases people will need a separate bank account to receive a personal health budget via a direct payment (there are some exceptions when the money can be paid directly into someone’s existing account, for example if it is a one-off payment).
 The separate account must only be used for purchasing care, but it may also be used for receiving and managing a social care personal budget, if someone has an integrated personal budget.

 If someone wishes to have a personal health budget but doesn’t want to manage it themselves or doesn’t have the capacity to manage the budget themselves, it may be possible for someone else to manage the budget on their behalf.
-This might be a family member, a close friend or representative.
+This might be a family member, a close friend, a representative or nominee.
 Regardless of who is responsible for the budget, every effort must be made to ask the person about their wishes and to keep their best interests in mind.

 A personal health budget can potentially be spent on a broader range of care and support than would routinely be commissioned by the NHS, if it is agreed as being appropriate to meet someone’s identified needs.
 This could include funding for a personal assistant to help with personal care at home, and equipment such as a wheelchair.
-There are a small number of exclusions that are outlined in regulation and further outlined below.
+There are a small number of exclusions that are outlined in regulations and detailed below.

 Everyone who has a personal health budget should be supported by a suitable professional to think through how they would like to use their budget in order to meet their health and wellbeing needs.
 It is the responsibility of local NHS teams to advise people or refer someone to a relevant local organisation who can offer the necessary support.
 This is often described as brokerage.

-What a personal health budget will be spent on, as outlined in their personalised care and support plan, must be agreed between the person or their representative, the local NHS team and where necessary the ICS.
+What a personal health budget will be spent on, as outlined in their personalised care and support plan, must be agreed between the person or their representative, the local NHS team and where necessary the ICB.
+A personal health budget cannot be used to:

 In all other situations, if someone wants to access more services than those being provided by the NHS to meet their assessed needs, then they can do so.
 They would need to organise and pay for this, and it would be separate to the personal health budget.